 Most pups are pretty scent oriented.
 While we people enjoy seeing and touching items in our environment, dogs will want to sniff them to understand what they are.
 With a sense of smell that is said to be around 10,000 times more accurate than ours, it makes sense that this is how they like to explore the world around them.

-So, a fascination with your dirty laundry could simply be down to this.
+So, a simple answer to the question “why do dogs eat underwear?” could be down to the fact that your underwear smells like you, and your dog just adores you that much!
 To dogs, your clothing is a positive cornucopia of exciting smells.
 Best of all, it carries the distinctive scent of you!
 And with all your pheromones and other sweat odors being highly concentrated in your (ahem) intimate area, underwear really is best for this.

 Your Puppy Is Teething